axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 * 700 GB high-speed SSD
 * AMD64 architecture

-These requirements, however, are not future-proof because Ronin data size grows over time.
+These requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
+The size of your node will also grow over time.

 ### Generate a key
-Generate a private key for your validator node by following the steps in [Generate keys](/docs/node-operators/generate-keys).
-You will need this key later in the process.
+Generate a private key for your validator node as described in [Generate keys](/docs/node-operators/generate-keys).

-## Install Ronin node
+## Install the node
 1. Set up directories:

 Create a node directory: